Zero Modes of Massive Fermions Delocalize from Axion Strings: Adding a Mass

 \subsection{Zero Modes on Domain Walls}

 That a massless field can emerge from one that is everywhere massive is counterintuitive, so it will be helpful to consider a simpler system where it also occurs: the Dirac fermion on the half-plane $\mathbb{R}_\subp^{2,1}$~\cite{Callan:1984sa,Kaplan:1992sg,Aitken:2017nfd,Fradkin:2013sab}.
-Studying this system\footnote{This system naturally appears, for instance, in the study of the quantum anomalous hall effect~\cite{Haldane:1988zza} along interfaces between topological and regular insulators~\cite{Fradkin:2013sab}, and in the study of charge fractionalization in polyacetylene chains~\cite{Su:1979ua,Jackiw:1981wc}.} will also help us understand why these zero modes completely delocalize onto a two-dimensional wedge when $m = \mu$, which we will discuss in detail in \S\ref{sec:critMass}.
+Studying this system\footnote{This system naturally appears, for instance, in the study of the quantum anomalous hall effect~\cite{Haldane:1988zza} along interfaces between topological and regular insulators~\cite{Fradkin:2013sab}.} will also help us understand why these zero modes completely delocalize onto a two-dimensional wedge when $m = \mu$, which we will discuss in detail in \S\ref{sec:critMass}.

 Let us first consider a single Dirac fermion in the full space $\mathbb{R}^{2,1}$ with a spatially-varying mass, and Lagrangian

 Here, $(\gamma^0, \gamma^1, \gamma^2) = (\sigma_1, i \sigma_3, \minus i \sigma_2)$ are the three-dimensional $\gamma$-matrices and we use the Cartesian coordinates $(t, x, z)$.
 We take the mass term $m(x)$ to only depend on the coordinate $x$.
 We can search for zero modes that move at the speed of light in the $(+z)$-direction by assuming that there exists a solution of the form